 First, cook the gnocchi by placing carefully in slated boiling water and removing with a slotted spoon when they float to the top.
 This will only take a few minutes- gnocchi cook up much more quickly than pasta.

-Cook the gnocchi by placing carefully in slated boiling water and removing with a slotted spoon when they float to the top.
-Place cooked gnocchi into skillet with a couple of tablespoons of olive oil.
-Leave the gnocchi still so they get nice and crisp, and toss them to flip after a few minutes.
+Then, place cooked gnocchi into a nonstick skillet with a couple of tablespoons of olive oil.
+Try to resist the urge to stir too much- leave the gnocchi still so they get nice and crisp and browned, and toss them to flip after a couple of minutes.

-Saute for a couple of minutes until the tomatoes cook for a bit, then add some goat cheese.
-Stir so the cheese melts into the sauce.
+Then, add some goat cheese and stir so the cheese melts into the sauce.